backdrop-contrib/leaflet/README.txt

 defines a default map with a OpenStreet Maps base layer.

 $features
-This is the tricky pary.
+This is the tricky part.
 This is an associative array of all the features you want to plot on the map.
 A feature can be a point, linestring, polygon, multipolygon, multipolygon, or json object.
 Additionally, features can be grouped into layer groups so they can be controlled together, http://leaflet.cloudmade.com/reference.html#layergroup.
-An feature will look something like:
+A feature will look something like:

 $features = array(
   array(
     'type' => 'point',
-    'lat' => 1232,
+    'lat' => 12.32,
     'lon' => 123.45,
     'icon' => array(
       'iconUrl' => 'sites/default/files/mymarker.png